 Yes, I’m aware Evernote is a note-taking application.
 I’m also aware many others exist, but this happens to be my own go-to choice for storing guitar tabs.
 You could use any note-taking app, but it’s nice to have the option of storing tabs in plaintext, something Evernote allows you to do if you’re a bit of a neat-freak.

 Ultimate-Guitar is arguably the best resource on the entire web for guitar tabs, having survived after so many sites have fallen to controversial “copyright” claims to the song interpretations found therein.
-They do have their own app (Ultimate Guitar Tabs, free) but it requires a subscription, costing a few dollars per month for content you can access for free online.
+They do have their own app (Ultimate Guitar Tabs, free [No longer available]) but it requires a subscription, costing a few dollars per month for content you can access for free online.

 While the interface isn’t ideal, copying tabs from Ultimate-Guitar and pasting them into Evernote allows you to quickly recall them whenever you like, tag them, and store them neatly in a notebook or stack.
 Evernote also has the benefit of preserving formatting, so everything should appear as normal regardless of which device you access it on.